Uber eats alternative: Create your own restaurant ordering system

 - WooCommerce – the free open-source eCommerce extension that’s the most popular way to create an eCommerce store.

-- WooCommerce Product Table – an easy-to-use plugin that lets you adapt WooCommerce to create a food menu and restaurant ordering system.
+- WooCommerce Restaurant Ordering – an easy-to-use plugin that extends WooCommerce to create a food menu and restaurant ordering system.

 Your online ordering system will not be free, but the important thing to remember is that it’s a flat cost.
 Whether you have 100 orders or 500 orders, you’re never going to pay any more.